leishi07/ROS_Pupil_Labs_Record_Publisher/README.md

 `gaze_positions.csv` \
 `fixation_positions.csv`

-You can change the directory by modifying the path in ROS launch file `record_pub.launch`
+You can change the directory by modifying the path in ROS launch file `launch/record_pub.launch`

 To start the node: